DrJohnT/DeployCube/docs/Select-AnalysisServicesDeploymentExeVersion.md

 ## PARAMETERS

 ### -PreferredVersion
-The preferred version of Microsoft.AnalysisServices.Deployment.exe to attempte to find.
+The preferred version of Microsoft.AnalysisServices.Deployment.exe to attempt to find.
-Valid values for -PreferredVersion are:
+Valid values for -PreferredVersion are: ('15', '14', '13', '12', '11', 'latest') which translate as follows:
 * latest: Latest SQL Server version found on agent
-* 150: SQL Server 2019
+* 15: SQL Server 2019
-* 140: SQL Server 2017
+* 14: SQL Server 2017
-* 130: SQL Server 2016
+* 13: SQL Server 2016
-* 120: SQL Server 2014
+* 12: SQL Server 2014
+* 11: SQL Server 2012

 ```yaml
 Type: String